dasu2090/zenn/articles/aws-skill-builder-self-paced-lab.md

 Building with Amazon Redshift Clusters
 Building with Amazon RDS Databases
-Lab - Monitoring Micro-Service Architectures with AWS X-Ray and Amazon CloudWatch Media Services: Use AWS AI services to automate captioning & subtitling Migrate a Monolith Web Application to AWS Using Application Migration Service Comparing Amazon Virtual Private Cloud(VPC) peering and AWS Transit Gateway Streaming Dynamic Content using Amazon CloudFront Troubleshooting Network Connectivity in a Peered VPC Scale Your Security Vulnerability Testing with Amazon Inspector
+Media Services: Use AWS AI services to automate captioning & subtitling Comparing Amazon Virtual Private Cloud(VPC) peering and AWS Transit Gateway Streaming Dynamic Content using Amazon CloudFront Troubleshooting Network Connectivity in a Peered VPC Scale Your Security Vulnerability Testing with Amazon Inspector